codex-academy/SortAndSearch/pages/collection_basics.md

 ## Arrays

-An [Array](https://www.youtube.com/watch?v=7EdaoE46BTI) is variable that can store more than one variable under the same name.
-In it's purest form it is a continuous memory block where some variables can be stored sequentially.
+An [Array](https://www.youtube.com/watch?v=7EdaoE46BTI) is a variable that can store more than one variable under the same name.
+In it's purest form it is a continuous memory block storing variables sequentially.
 Each variable in an Array is accessible using an index number.
-They are linear lists with a fixed number of spaces available for variables.
+They are a linear lists with a fixed number of spaces available for variables.

-JavaScript Arrays [are not	 Arrays](https://javascriptweblog.wordpress.com/2010/07/12/understanding-javascript-arrays/) in the purest sense of the word as they are auto extending.
+JavaScript Arrays [are not Arrays](https://javascriptweblog.wordpress.com/2010/07/12/understanding-javascript-arrays/) in the pure sense of the word as they are auto extending.

 You can create an Array like this: